dustinpfister/blog_posts/_posts/js-document.md

 ### 3.2 - Removing elements

 There does not seem to be any methods in the document interface that have to do with removing elements.
-However there are a number of methods thac can be used get one or more references to elements, and there is the remove method of an element object.
+However there are a number of methods that can be used get one or more references to elements, and there is the remove method of an element object.

 ```html
 <html>